wp-plugins/social-media-manager/readme.txt

 Fixed so the plugin could be installed by plugin manager

 = 3.0 =
 Added ability to tweet your new post directly from the post page on update.
-Also added a settings interfaceon main plugin page.
+Also added a settings interface on main plugin page.

+= 3.1.0 =
+Adde suppot for Tumblr stand alone and directly from posts.
+Also going to start changing version scheme.

 == Screenshots ==
 1. The facebook page.